JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-04-30-explain_clinical_doc_sdoh_en.md

 ner_pipeline = PretrainedPipeline("explain_clinical_doc_sdoh", "en", "clinical/models")

 result = ner_pipeline.annotate("""
 The patient reported experiencing symptoms of anxiety and depression, which have been affecting his quality of life.
-The patient disclosed that he had recently lost his job and was facing financial difficulties.
-The patient reported a history of childhood trauma related to violence and abuse in his household, which has contributed to his current mental health struggles.
+He reported a history of childhood trauma related to violence and abuse in his household, which has contributed to his smoking, alcohol use and current mental health struggles.
-The patient's family history is significant for a first-degree relative with a history of alcohol abuse.
-The patient also reported a history of smoking but had recently quit and was interested in receiving resources for smoking cessation.
-The patient's medical history is notable for hypertension, which is currently well-controlled with medication.
-The patient denied any recent substance use or sexual activity and reported being monogamous in his relationship with his wife.
+He denied any recent substance use or sexual activity and reported being monogamous in his relationship with his wife.
 The patient is an immigrant and speaks English as a second language.
-He reported difficulty accessing healthcare due to lack of transportation and insurance status.
+He reported difficulty accessing healthcare due to lack of medical insurance.
-He has had a herniated disc, coronary artery disease (CAD) and diabetes mellitus.
+He has a herniated disc, hypertension, coronary artery disease (CAD) and diabetes mellitus.
 The patient has a manic disorder, is presently psychotic and shows impulsive behavior.
-Bipolar affective disorder, manic state.
-Mental status changes are either due to the tumor or other problems.
-He is living with his wife, next door to one of his children.
 He has been disabled since 2001.
 """)

 ```